oluwaseyiolukoya/propertyhub_v1/docs/setup/DEPLOYMENT_GUIDE.md

-# PropertyHub Deployment Guide
+# Contrezz Deployment Guide

 ## 🚨 Current Issue
-Your frontend is deployed on Vercel (`https://propertyhub-v1.vercel.app`) but cannot connect to the backend because:
+Your frontend is deployed on Vercel (`https://contrezz-v1.vercel.app`) but cannot connect to the backend because:
 1. Backend is only running on `localhost:5000` (not accessible from the internet)
 2. Backend CORS is configured for `localhost:5173` (local development)